Microphyt, the microalgae expert, celebrates 15 years old : from innovative French start-up to global leader

 Microphyt’s two first flagship products

-BRAINPHYT is a cognitive booster that tackles age-related cognitive decline (short-term memory loss and loss of visuospatial memory).
+BRAINPHYT is a natural bioactive derived from microalgae that helps to maintain cognitive function throughout life by enhancing short-term and long-term memory, improving learning and reducing stress.
 Recognized by the US Food and Drug Administration (FDA) as a “new dietary ingredient” in 2019, it is marketed in the United States.

 RENOUVELLANCE, derived from Porphyridium cruentum, contains a pigment rarely found on the market that offers significant benefits for skin photoaging and anti-aging in general (phycoerythrin), as well as exopolysaccharides with anti-inflammatory, anti-hyaluronidase, moisturising and antioxidant properties.